-'''

-psamm.gapfill.gapfill(model, core, blocked, solver, epsilon=0.001, v_max=1000)

-'''

-Find a set of reactions to add such that no compounds are blocked.
+''' psamm.gapfill.gapfill(model, core, blocked, exclude, solver, epsilon=0.001, v_max=1000, weights={}, implicit_sinks=True, allow_bounds_expansion=False}) Find a set of reactions to add such that no compounds are blocked. '''

 Returns two iterators: first an iterator of reactions not in core, that were added to resolve the model.
-Second, an iterator of reaction in core, that were reversed.
-Similarly to GapFind, this method assumes implicit sinks for all compounds in the model so the only factor that influences whether a compound can be produced is the presence of the compounds needed to produce it.
+Second, an iterator of reactions in core that had flux bounds expanded (i.e. irreversible reactions become reversible).
+Similarly to GapFind, this method assumes, by default, implicit sinks for all compounds in the model so the only factor that influences whether a compound can be produced is the presence of the compounds needed to produce it.
 This means that the resulting model will not necessarily be flux consistent.